looooongChen/IMANNO/README.md

 ### Labeling

+Label docker on the right side:
+- add new attributes
+- add new labels to an attribute
+- save current attributes and labels as default
+- load default

+Give labels:
+- double click to select (+Ctrl for multiple selection)
+- double click a label in the label docker to give that label to selected objects

+Display channel (attribute):
+- objects displayed with different colors based on the labels of the selectes attribute channel
+- objecst without a label will be black

 ### About annotation formats

 Annotations are saved in .hdf5 file with the same name of the image.
 Some tools are provided to export the annotations as other formats.